Ashonko/blog.markcite.com/content/blog/mysql/xampp-alternative-in-mac-for-mysql.md

 {{< highlight env >}}
 sudo vi /etc/hosts
 {{< / highlight >}}
   - It will open the DNS entry in VIM editor.
-To edit the entry, type `:a` and hit **return***.
+To edit the entry, type `:a` and hit **return*** and then `i` to `insert`.
 Then paste the showed entry in the **Virtual Hosts** menu, for example, `127.0.0.1 project-1.loc`.
   - Then press **esc** button and to save and get out of the VIM editor, type `:x` and hit **return**.
 - Now, refresh the **Virtual Hosts** page and you'll find that your project is running.
 Keep your app files in the `project-1>htdocs` folder and you are good to go.
+Please note that you may need to restart your computer to see the changes.
 - To visit your web app `project-1`, go to [http://project-1.loc](http://project-1.loc) and you'll be able to see your `project-1` web-app.

 ### Connecting to MySQL database